 This easy form of price shopping is no longer feasible -- not because of technological changes, but changes to cruise line pricing policies.

-In an odd twist of traditional business logic, many travel agencies lobbied the cruise lines to institute flat pricing policies.
+How Things Changed In an odd twist of traditional business logic, many travel agencies lobbied the cruise lines to institute flat pricing policies.
 That is, they wanted the cruise lines to ensure every agency was selling the same cruise for the same price.
 The theory behind the move was to allow the multitude of smaller travel agencies to compete on a level playing field with much larger Internet agencies -- which were rebating part of their commissions, thereby lowering the price to the consumer, so they could capture a larger share of the market.

 Of course, in the previous system any agency could have competed with the "discounters" by doing the same thing.
 However, they claimed their higher operating costs (compared to the online discounters) precluded them from doing this and still surviving and make a profit.

 I certainly don't begrudge any business person the right to make a profit; but as a capitalist, I do believe they should do so in an open market -- not an artificially created, restricted marketplace.

 Most of the cruise lines, with some variations in their individual systems, have implemented restrictive pricing policies in response to the demands from travel agents.

 Individual Company Policies Royal Caribbean Cruise Lines, Celebrity Cruise Lines, and Regent Seven Seas Cruise Line have put policies in place that forbid travel agents from offering prices lower than those cruise lines themselves are charging for the same cabin to customers who book direct, bypassing any travel agency.